Insights

 The Expensive Mistake Companies Make When They Lay People Off

 Another wave of layoffs, and another round of "organizational optimization."
 Another group of high performers suddenly asking themselves the same question I asked three years ago: "What's next for me?"
+I've been in that room.
+Multiple times, actually.

 And what I've learned after 25+ years and several disruption cycles is that the real crisis in getting laid off is forgetting who you are without your title.